imrafaelmerino/java-fun/docs/README.md

 As you may notice, *  represents all the paths not defined for that Json, and JsNothing is their associated value.

+From the previous paths, you can define any lenses or optionals.
-Find below some examples creating some lenses with json-values:
+Find below some examples:

 ```java